HoareLea/sam-viewer/assets/icons/README.md

 * noun_Globe_2117848.svg ~ Globe by Markus from the Noun Project
 * noun_Home_3359355.svg ~ Home by Arvelio2001 from the Noun Project
 * noun_Information_585560.svg ~ Information by Delwar Hossain from the Noun Project
+* noun_single_1185687.svg / .png ~ single by DinosoftLab from the Noun Project

 </details>